containeroo/website/content/en/docs/cloudflare-operator/guides/gateway-api.md

 weight: 11
 ---

 cloudflare-operator can create DNS records from Gateway API `HTTPRoute` resources.
-This is an opt-in feature.
+This is an opt-in feature and is available starting with `cloudflare-operator` v1.8.0; earlier releases ignore HTTPRoute resources.

 ## Prerequisites